Musiker15/esx_ammo/README.md

 # esx_ammo
 Ammo clip for ESX Framework

 **Use the script as you like.
-If you want to use this code, please mention me in the credits**
+If you want to use this code, please mention me in the credits.
+Also you are not allowed to encrypt this Code.**

 The PAID Version you can get here: https://forum.cfx.re/t/esx-msk-weaponammo-clips-components-tints/4793783